ashley181/GEORGE/README.md

 # GEORGE

-This project was done as a group project in class, using Unity, VSCode, and Blender,
+This project was done as a group project in class, using Unity, VSCode, and Blender

+The code for this project is in George > Assets > Resources > George > George.cs

 Our objective was to create a robot capable of participating in a tournament.
 It was structured as a capture the flag tournament, with the objective being to capture more balls than your opponent.